Calculating Copper Recovery Rate For Scrap Cables

 1. Cut a 2-3 inch sample of your material with the insulation, plastic, and copper intact.
 This can be done with a sawzall or a cable cutter.

-2. Once you have done that, place the sample on the gram scale and record the overall weight of the sample (see above photo).
+2. Once you have done that, place the sample on the gram scale and record its weight (see the above photo).

-3. After, take your razor blade or box knife to slice the cable open so that you can access every layer of the material inside and remove the different layers.
+3. Afterward, take your razor blade or box knife to slice the cable open so you can access every layer of the material inside and remove the different layers.

-5. Then remove the next layer (if different from the previous), whether that is copper foil, plastic, or more insulation.
-Weigh that and record it down.Recording Copper Recovery Weight for Cables
+5. Then, remove the next layer (if it is different from the previous one), whether that is copper foil, plastic, or more insulation.
+Weigh that and record it (see the photo to the right).

-6. Repeat with any other materials that are different from the insulation, until you have gotten to the middle pieces of copper strands on the inside.
-Take a look and see if the copper in the middle is in fact bare bright copper or tin-coated copper.
+6. Repeat this with any other materials other than the insulation until you reach the middle of the pieces of copper strands on the inside.
+Then, look to see if the copper in the middle is bare bright copper or tin-coated copper.

-7. If it is difficult to get all of the pieces of copper on the scale together to weigh you can take a short cut of weighing all of the other materials and writing their weights down.
-From there you can subtract them from the overall weight of the sample of cable and the result is your overall copper wire weight.
+7. If it is difficult to get all of the pieces of copper on the scale together to weigh, you can take a shortcut by weighing all the other materials and writing their weights down.
+From there, you can subtract them from the overall weight of the cable sample, and the result is your overall copper wire weight.

-9. You can bring that number to your scrap yard, along with the sample you deconstructed.
-From there you will be able to discuss a fair price for your copper scrap and understand what kind of numbers your yard is looking for.
+9. Bring that number and the sample you deconstructed to your scrap yard.
+You can discuss a fair price for your copper scrap and understand what your yard looks for.

 You can see an example of this procedure below, in a video that Tom, the creator of the iScrap App did: